Welcome Remarks for "One Woman, One Vote": 25th Anniversary Screening

 As we said in the letter of apology, we are and have always been completely committed to preserving our archival holdings, without alteration.
 We are undergoing a thorough review of our exhibit policies and procedures so that this does not happen again.

 I hope you will visit the Rightfully Hers exhibit—the stories told there of the road to the 19th Amendment and of the women who fought to secure voting rights are well worth learning.

 Tonight’s film, One Woman, One Vote, documents the 70-year struggle for woman suffrage and was first aired in 1995.
 It is narrated by Susan Sarandon and has a new introduction by U.S. Supreme Court Associate Justice Ruth Bader Ginsburg.
 The film is produced by Ruth Pollak and co-produced by Felicia Widmann.

 In May, a nationwide screening of the film in 20 cities will be presented in collaboration with the Congressional Women's Suffrage Centennial Commission, and PBS will rebroadcast One Woman One Vote beginning in June.

 This evening, we will begin with the short trailer for the film, followed by a panel discussion, and then we will view the entire film.

-During the pre-screening panel discussion, moderator Lottie Joiner, editor-in-chief of The Crisis magazine, was joined onstage by Rebecca Boggs Roberts and Marjorie J. Spruill.
-Roberts, a journalist, radio show host, and author of Suffragists in Washington DC: The 1913 Parade and the Fight for the Vote, is also the daughter of Cokie Roberts.
-Spruill is author of Divided We Stand: The Battle Over Women's Rights and Family Values That Polarized American Politics.
+Our panel’s moderator is Lottie Joiner, editor-in-chief of The Crisis magazine, and she will be joined by Rebecca Boggs Roberts, a journalist, radio show host, and author of Suffragists in Washington DC: The 1913 Parade and the Fight for the Vote; and Tsi-tsi-ki Felix, host of the daily news and Sunday political talk show on Entravision.